mallakuntlabharath/gist_pythonworkshop/README.md

 # gist_pythonworkshop
-this is python basic and advanced workshok
+this is python basic and advanced workshop